thomasma/flatfilereader/README.md

 Let’s start by creating a java class that represents our record (assume our record has comma character separated columns).

-Approach#1 - DELIMITED COLUMN - You parse the file and each line to the parser.
+Approach#1 - DELIMITED COLUMN - You parse the file and provide each line to the parser.
 -------------------------------------------------------------------------------

     import org.aver.fft.annotations.Column;